 Some of the best recipes appear when you’re least expecting it.
 For instance, I found this one two days ago while searching for the source of a strange smell on our street.
 Hoping maybe there was news about the odor, I searched Internet neighborhood news for clues.
 I didn’t find any mention of the odor, but I did run across what appeared to be a newsletter for our neighborhood with a recipe exchange.
 Woo hoo!
 Upon further inspection, I realized it was just a promotional page from some realtors and that all the recipes in the “exchange” were from Nestle.
 Not that that was a problem, because they were tested recipes that I wasn’t aware of and one of them was called Buttery Oatmeal Cookies.

-What I liked about this recipe was the combo of oatmeal, coconut, nuts, and a handful of corn flakes.
-I should have realized the cookies would be more like shortbread cookies than actual oatmeal cookies, but again — not a problem.
-They were very tasty.
+What I like about this recipe is the combo of oatmeal, coconut, nuts, and a handful of corn flakes.
+They are more like shortbread cookies than typical oatmeal cookies thanks to all the butter.

 Buttery Oatmeal Cookies